umutsoysl/CurrencyEdittext/README.md

 # CurrencyEdittext
 Android edittext currency mask library

-# Overview
+By inserting additional properties into the  [BlacKCaT27](https://github.com/BlacKCaT27/CurrencyEditText) library, the cursor remains fixed, and the cursor will no longer return to the beginning.
+The cursor will continue to stay where it is until you change it.

-As a user enters additional values, they will appear starting with the right-most digit, pushing older digit entries left as they type.
+The cursor will move to the decimal point no matter where you are.

-The cursor changes to decimal when the user presses the decimal button
+# Gif

 <img src="gif/appSs.gif" width="300" height="490"/>